- Diversity Strategic Plan

 - Community Diversity Relations

 The annual Dr. Martin Luther King, Jr. Celebration is the longest running annual event at Oregon State University focused on social justice and transformative change.

-The 39th Annual event kicks off January 18, 2021 with the celebration opening and keynote speaker Angela Davis, activist, educator and author.
-The 2021 event will be virtual.
-Registration for the free event is now open.
+The 39th Annual event kicked off January 18, 2021 with the celebration opening and keynote speaker Angela Davis, activist, educator and author.

 The event is sponsored by Oregon State University, the Office of Institutional Diversity, the OSU Foundation and the OSU Alumni Association.

 A version of the event recording with ASL interpretation is also available.